ryanmonsen/developer-docs/use-case-guides/servicenow-survey-event/README.md

 If you have previously utilized the **moveworks.api.1.0.0** update set provided by Moveworks, you will be aware of the Script Include **MoveworksApiSdk** utilized for the legacy Messaging service.
 This use case assumes you wish to extend the existing script include rather than creating a new one, so skip to Step 4 below.

+If you do not have this Script Include, start here to create it.

 **Step 1:** Navigate to your **Script Includes** (sys_script_include) table.

 **Step 2:** Create a new Script Include called **MoveworksApiSdk**.